urbit/docs/reference/hoon-expressions/rune/lus.md

 `a`, `c`, `e` are arm names and `b`, `d`, `f` are any Hoon expression.
-Note that unlike all other runes with a variable number of arguments, the list of arguments of `+*` does not end with a terminating rune.
+Note that unlike all other runes with a variable number of arguments, the list of arguments of `+*` does not end with a terminator.

 `+*` arms must always come at the beginning of the battery, before any other type of lus arm.